 Grant duration and financial support

 Awards are provided for three-year studentships.
-The stipend offered for studentships starting October 2020 is:
+The stipend offered for studentships is reviewed periodically, and is currently:

-Tuition fees for UK students is provided, as well as a research allowance to cover all materials, consumables, equipment and animal costs.
+Tuition fees for UK students is provided (at Home rate only), as well as a research allowance to cover all materials, consumables, equipment and animal costs.
 This allowance should not exceed £10,000 per year.

 How to apply